shadowed1/Chard/README.md

 - *DennyL* - Testing Chard and making suggestions.
 - *Saragon* - Providing documentation and suggestions.
 - *Zhil* - Sending documentation for XFCE4 theme ideas.
 - *Sebanc* - Helping me move from Gentoo to Arch and enabling audio for Arch.
+- *days* - Helping fix audio issues with Wine.